Find out what it takes to list on Amazon and sell on a tight budget in part 6 of our tutorial.

 Getting Ready to List on Amazon

-When it comes to items already in the catalog, checking restrictions is easy with a product scouting tool like Profit Bandit.
+Amazon has brand, product, and category restrictions.
+It also has storage limits and performance requirements.
+With a product scouting tool like Profit Bandit, checking restrictions on items already in the catalog is easy.
 It tells you if a product, category, or brand is “gated Selling certain products and bran… More” on the spot.

 Valid Product ID